aitoss/Anubhav-frontend-23/CONTRIBUTING.md

 **Anubhav: Experience Sharing Point (A-ESP)** is a platform developed for AITians to read & share encounters of various interviews.

 The story of Anubhav, is as interesting as this portal.
 With lots of brainstorming discussion, and a motivation to improve this at each possible stage.
 We have created this mind-blowing portal.
-Explore this link to know about [product owners](https://anubhav-frontend-23.vercel.app/story), how it started, and the timeline for various phases of development.
+Explore this link to know about [Product](https://anubhav.aitoss.club/), how it started, and the timeline for various phases of development.

 We welcome contributions from the community.
 To make sure your contributions count , Please follow up the guidelines mentioned :